 What is white mold?
-White mold, also known as Sclerotinia stem rot, is a serious and often lethal fungal disease that affects over 400 species of plants in many plant families.
-White mold causes severe damage in commercial snap, kidney and lima bean production, as well as commercial sunflower production.
+White mold, also known as Sclerotinia stem rot, is a serious and typically lethal fungal disease that affects over 400 species of plants in many plant families.
+White mold causes severe damage in commercially grown snap beans, kidney beans, lima beans and soybeans (see UW Plant Disease Facts D0099, Sclerotinia Stem Rot), as well as commercially grown sunflowers.
 White mold also can be a serious problem in home vegetable gardens on tomatoes, potatoes, cucurbits (e.g., cucumber, pumpkin and squash), carrots, lettuce, celery, brassicas (e.g., cabbage, broccoli, and cauliflower), basil, and rosemary.
 White mold is a common disease on many annual and perennial ornamentals as well.

 What does white mold look like?
 Symptoms of white mold vary depending on the plant infected.
-White mold can lead to crown and stem cankers, root rots, wilts, damping-off of seedlings, and blossom and fruit rots.
+White mold can lead to crown and stem cankers (i.e., localized infected areas), root rots, wilts, damping-off of seedlings, and blossom and fruit rots.
 Plants affected by white mold can wilt rapidly due to stem-girdling cankers at or near the soil line.
 Brown spots can appear on flower petals and buds.
 Cottony masses of fungal threads (called mycelia) may appear on stems or on nearby soil.
 Hard, irregularly-shaped masses (called sclerotia) develop within or on the surface of infected plants.
-The sclerotia are white at first and then turn dark brown or black as they mature.
+The sclerotia are white at first and then turn dark brown or black as they mature, resembling mouse or rat droppings.

 How do I save plants with white mold?
 White mold is difficult to manage once infections have occurred.
 Prune four to five inches below obviously disease tissue or remove entire plants if they are severely affected.
 DO NOT compost these materials because of the risk of spreading white mold fungi via long-lived sclerotia.
 Burn these materials instead.